 Stormwater Work Group's role in stormwater monitoring

-The Stormwater Work Group continues to meet five-to-six times per year to implement, improve, and expand the regional stormwater monitoring program.
+The Stormwater Work Group continues to meet four times per year to implement, improve, and expand the regional stormwater monitoring program.
 The group strives for consensus around a cooperative program that leverages existing programs, scientific expertise, and other capacity to improve our understanding of stormwater impacts and evaluate the effectiveness of stormwater management actions.

 The Stormwater Work Group sets priorities and oversees the budget for Stormwater Action Monitoring, the regional stormwater monitoring program implemented through the municipal stormwater permits.
 We want to know whether conditions are getting better or worse, whether we are protecting key resources, and whether our programs are effective at achieving desired results.